kanisterio/kanister/README.md

 ## Cleanup

-The Kanister components can be cleaned up with the follwoing commands
+The Kanister components can be cleaned up with the following commands

 ```bash
 $ helm delete --purge myrelease